 EU Air Passenger Rights

-Lots of air passengers travel every year from and to Europe.
-But many travelers do not realize that there are some air passenger rights that can protect them while in transit.
+Of the multitude of air passengers that travel every year from and to Europe, many travelers do not realize that The European Union has established certain air passenger rights that can protect them while in transit.

-An EU fight law requires that all the European regulated airlines have to provide compensation to the passengers who suffer from any difficulty while traveling.
+An EU flight regulations requires that all the European regulated airlines have to provide compensation to the passengers who suffer from any difficulty while traveling.
 Compensation may be awarded to any passengers who have suffered due to over-bookings, delays, or cancellation of their flight.

 This law is applicable to all the flights that are either flying from a country within the EU or, conversely, flying to an EU country.
 It is also important here to note that the nationality of the airline is irrelevant when it comes to the regulations and remuneration rights, meaning you are protected even if flying from Boston, Perth, or Singapore, for example.

 If you are traveling within the EU with a non-EU airline, they still have to operate under the same requirements as standard EU airlines.